-States may access the OSLTF through three mechanisms: (1) Pollution Removal Funding Authorizations (PRFA); (2) uncompensated removal cost claims as described in 33 CFR 136; or (3) through the procedures established in 33 CFR 133.
-Of the three mechanisms, PRFAs or claims are the most efficient ways for States to access the OSLTF.
+States may access the OSLTF through three mechanisms:

+- 1. Pollution Removal Funding Authorizations (PRFA); - 2.
+Uncompensated removal cost claims as described in 33 CFR 136; or - 3.
+Procedures established in 33 CFR 133.

+PRFAs or claims are the most efficient ways for States to access the OSLTF.
 See section 6.2.1.3, Pollution Removal Funding Authorizations, for more information about PRFAs.
 Additional guidance can be found in the National Pollution Funds Center's User Reference Guide.
-For additional information regarding these procedures or related subjects, State representatives, OSCs, and other interested parties may contact the NPFC at (202) 795-6968.
+For additional information regarding these procedures or related subjects, State representatives, OSCs, and other interested parties may contact the NPFC Command Duty Officer at 202-494-9118.